-The Contract Review Service is a free program that helps guard member cities against common contract liability exposures by identifying defense and indemnification language that may be problematic.
+The Contract Review Service is a free program that helps guard member cities from problems that can arise in contractual relationships.
+The focus is on insurance and liability provisions that may adversely affect a city's interests.

 Staff looks for contract trouble areas such as:

-Advice and recommendations on insurance coverage also are provided to help ensure contracted activities fall within the scope of LMCIT coverages.
+Advice and recommendations on insurance coverage and limits also are provided to help ensure the city's interests are protected.

-Staff will review most contracts, but especially wants to review all joint powers agreements and mutual aid agreements.
-These kinds of agreements may contain defense and indemnity provisions that aren’t in the best interest of two LMCIT members working together.
+Staff will review most contracts—but review of all joint powers agreements and mutual aid agreements is especially important.
+These kinds of agreements may contain defense and indemnity provisions that aren’t in the best interest of LMCIT members working together.

 Since the program was formed during 2007, staff has reviewed contracts that address mutual aid and joint powers agreements and service contracts for: